Saleh-Albrahim/Hashtag-filter/readme.md

 ----------

->  You should immediately see the extension show up as a Browser Action with your icon in the toolbar window of the current tab.
+*  You should immediately see the extension show up as a Browser action .

-> To test out the extension, navigate to a hashtag you want to filter .
-Then, go ahead and click the icon for the extension.
+* To test out the extension, navigate to a hashtag you want to filter .
+Then, go ahead and click the icon of the extension.

-> You should be seeing new page of the hashtag without any links to the
+* The hashtag page should be updated with new one without any links

-# Authors

->All project files, were created by Saleh Alibrahim